-In order to save space, here we only show the results of OT vortex problem.
-This problem is first proposed by Orszag and Tang in 1979 \citep{orszag1979small}.
-Due to the complex vortex and shock wave structures generated during evolution, this problem has been widely used to demonstrate the validity of new models.
+This problem was first introduced by Orszag and Tang in 1979.\citep{orszag1979small} Due to the complex vortex and shock wave structures generated during evolution, this problem has been widely used to demonstrate the validity of new models.
 Here, the initial configuration and conditions are identical to \citet{jiang1999}, as follows,